Research papers and presentations

-Value and Patent Citations, with Adam Jaffe and Manuel Trajtenberg, Rand
+Citations, with Adam Jaffe and Manuel Trajtenberg, Rand Journal of

 (revised version of Market Value and Patent Citations: A First Look, NBER Working Paper No. 7741 (June 2000), University of California Dept. of Economics Working Paper No. E01-304 (revised June 2001).
 Slides from a presentation at Oxford University, May 18, 2001.

 Innovation and Market Value, paper presented at the NIESR Conference on Competitiveness and Productivity, London, England, February 1998.
 In Barrell, Ray, Geoffrey Mason, and Mary O'Mahoney (eds.), Productivity, Innovation and Economic Performance, Cambridge: Cambridge University Press, 2000.

 Market Value, Market Share, and Innovation, with Katrin Vopel.
 NBER, the University of California at Berkeley, and the University of Mannheim.
 (May 1996, revised June 1997).

 The Value and Performance of U.S. Corporations, with Robert E. Hall.
 Brookings Papers on Economic Activity 1993 (1): 1-50.

 The Stock Market's Valuation of Research and Development Investment During the 1980s.
 American Economic Review 83: 259-264 (1993).